Lombard Odier Asset Management Switzerland SA Has $32.16 Million Stock Position in AbbVie Inc. (NYSE:ABBV)

-Lombard Odier Asset Management Switzerland SA raised its stake in AbbVie Inc. (NYSE:ABBV – Get Rating) by 9.9% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 237,484 shares of the company’s stock after acquiring an additional 21,345 shares during the period.
-AbbVie comprises about 2.1% of Lombard Odier Asset Management Switzerland SA’s investment portfolio, making the stock its 7th largest position.
-Lombard Odier Asset Management Switzerland SA’s holdings in AbbVie were worth $32,155,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Lombard Odier Asset Management Switzerland SA boosted its position in AbbVie Inc. (NYSE:ABBV – Get Rating) by 9.9% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 237,484 shares of the company’s stock after acquiring an additional 21,345 shares during the period.
+AbbVie accounts for 2.1% of Lombard Odier Asset Management Switzerland SA’s portfolio, making the stock its 7th largest position.
+Lombard Odier Asset Management Switzerland SA’s holdings in AbbVie were worth $32,155,000 at the end of the most recent reporting period.

-A number of other institutional investors also recently added to or reduced their stakes in ABBV.
-State Street Corp boosted its stake in AbbVie by 3.4% in the fourth quarter.
-State Street Corp now owns 79,357,705 shares of the company’s stock worth $10,745,033,000 after purchasing an additional 2,597,076 shares in the last quarter.
-Allspring Global Investments Holdings LLC bought a new position in shares of AbbVie in the fourth quarter valued at about $272,868,000.
-Nuveen Asset Management LLC lifted its position in AbbVie by 12.2% during the 4th quarter.
-Nuveen Asset Management LLC now owns 16,331,749 shares of the company’s stock worth $2,211,319,000 after buying an additional 1,771,090 shares in the last quarter.
-Renaissance Technologies LLC grew its holdings in AbbVie by 183.7% during the 3rd quarter.
-Renaissance Technologies LLC now owns 2,070,894 shares of the company’s stock worth $223,387,000 after acquiring an additional 1,340,970 shares during the last quarter.
-Finally, UBS Asset Management Americas Inc. increased its position in AbbVie by 10.5% in the 3rd quarter.
-UBS Asset Management Americas Inc. now owns 12,233,946 shares of the company’s stock valued at $1,319,676,000 after acquiring an additional 1,166,720 shares in the last quarter.
+A number of other hedge funds have also recently made changes to their positions in ABBV.
+OLD Mission Capital LLC bought a new position in AbbVie during the 3rd quarter worth approximately $242,000.
+Camden National Bank grew its holdings in shares of AbbVie by 2.3% in the 4th quarter.
+Camden National Bank now owns 10,924 shares of the company’s stock valued at $1,171,000 after buying an additional 245 shares during the period.
+Morgan Stanley increased its position in shares of AbbVie by 1.1% in the 2nd quarter.
+Morgan Stanley now owns 18,944,687 shares of the company’s stock valued at $2,133,931,000 after buying an additional 214,425 shares in the last quarter.
+Keudell Morrison Wealth Management raised its stake in AbbVie by 5.0% during the 3rd quarter.
+Keudell Morrison Wealth Management now owns 30,717 shares of the company’s stock worth $3,313,000 after buying an additional 1,469 shares during the period.
+Finally, Center for Financial Planning Inc. grew its stake in AbbVie by 4.1% in the third quarter.
+Center for Financial Planning Inc. now owns 12,004 shares of the company’s stock valued at $1,295,000 after acquiring an additional 471 shares during the period.
 Hedge funds and other institutional investors own 67.03% of the company’s stock.

+In related news, VP Brian L. Durkin sold 18,628 shares of the firm’s stock in a transaction on Wednesday, March 9th.
+The stock was sold at an average price of $150.01, for a total transaction of $2,794,386.28.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, Vice Chairman Michael Severino sold 79,801 shares of the stock in a transaction dated Monday, May 23rd.
+The shares were sold at an average price of $150.90, for a total value of $12,041,970.90.
+Following the completion of the sale, the insider now directly owns 152,103 shares of the company’s stock, valued at approximately $22,952,342.70.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders have sold 510,079 shares of company stock valued at $77,812,405.
+0.08% of the stock is owned by corporate insiders.

 AbbVie Profile (Get Rating)